November 9, 2022

 The local Tobishima Citrus Club helped set up a surveillance camera in late October and they are in contact with the police.
 A representative of the organization says that he is aware of similar incidents on the island of Osakishimo-jima, with 4 farmers – all over 70 years old – loosing a total of over 100,000 yen’s worth of produce each season.

 Another 80-year-old woman who is struggling to carry a 20kg container of mandarin oranges on the steep slopes on which the island’s oranges are grown says, “After a year of carefully tending the fruit, I finally harvested them.
 I want people to pay for the harvest and enjoy it with a good feeling”.
+For more crime news, visit the site.

 Source: Chugoku Shinbun